Viking Line

-Viking Line Abp is a Finnish shipping company that operates a fleet of ferries and cruiseferries between Finland, the Åland Islands, Sweden and Estonia.
-Viking Line shares are quoted on the Helsinki Stock Exchange.
-Viking Line is operated from Åland.
-The company currently operates five ferries, of which four travel to Stockholm and one to Tallinn.
+Viking Line Abp is an Åland-based shipping company that operates a fleet of ferries and cruiseferries between Åland, mainland Finland, Sweden and Estonia.
+The company is headquartered in Mariehamn, Åland, and Viking Line shares are quoted on the Helsinki Stock Exchange.
+Viking Line currently operates five ferries, of which four serve routes to Stockholm and one operates to Tallinn.

 The activities of Viking Line include route trips, cruises and cargo traffic.
-In 2023 Viking Line employed an average of 2138 people both on land and on sea.
-As well as the corporation's own staff, the MS Viking XPRS employs an average of 65 rented workers.
+In 2025, Viking Line employed an average of 2,441 people both on land and on sea.